 We offer a number of programmes in distance learning format.
 Some distance learning programmes have compulsory get-togethers, but not all.

 Areas of interest

 In order to make it easier for you to find the programmes that you might be interested in, we have chosen to present the programmes according to area of interest.

 Business and Economics Do you want to create and develop a profitable business, lead an organisation, or market a brand?
 Do you like statistics and numbers and want to have many options when you enter…

 Computer Science/IT Do you want to take part in the development of future services, products, and entertainment?
 Are you interested in the interplay between technology, human, and society?
 Skills…

 Design and Humanities Do you want to use design to make a difference in the world?
 Would you like to create visual messages that have impact?
 Or are you interested in specialising in fields like…

-Natural Science Are you curious about nature, man, or the universe and how everything is connected?
+Health and Natural Sciences Are you curious about nature, man, or the universe and how everything is connected?
 Are you thorough and analytical?
-Do you want to learn how to carry out laboratory experiments and…
+Do you want to learn how to carry out laboratory…

 Social and Behavioural Sciences Do you want to take part in the work to solve global peace and development issues?
 Do you have an interest in international affairs, politics, and societal development?…